tochkak/play-graylog2/project-code/README.md

-This modules provides a logback appender that writes to Graylog2 via GELF over TCP.
+This modules provides a logback appender that writes to Graylog2 via GELF over TCP for Play 2.5+.

-To use this module, add the following dependency to your build.sbt/Build.scala file:
+To use this module, add the following dependency to your build.sbt file:

-    "org.graylog2" % "play2-graylog2" % "1.2.1"
+    ("ru.tochkak" %% "play2-graylog2" % "1.0.0").excludeAll(ExclusionRule(organization = "io.netty"))

-TODO: publish to maven central

 In your application.conf you can set a couple of entries to configure the behavior of the appender: